-Multitasking couldn't be easier - and it has gotten a lot smarter through the years.
-Now your iPhone can anticipate your needs.
+Multitasking on the X is smart, with your iPhone anticipating your needs.
 If it detects over time that you tend to turn to your social networking apps around the same time every morning, it will make sure the feeds are ready for you.

-Double-press (not double-tap) the Home button.
+Multitasking on the X is also easy - though different from what you may be used to with other iPhone models, all of which have a Home button.
+You simply swipe up from the bottom of the screen and then pause for a moment.
 You'll see preview pages, with icons and the names of the open apps associated with those preview pages, as shown in Figure 2-11, left.
 Scroll to the right or left to see more preview pages or the iPhone's Home screen (see Figure 2-11, right).
 Tap the icon or preview screen for the app you want to switch to; the app remembers where you left off.